rmsidebottom/URLMonster/README.md

 This URL shortener has three components; a Python script, a mySQL backend, and a basic front end webpage ([index.html](index.html)).

 ## Python Backend
-When making calls to the data, all queries are made with the cursor setting `prepared=True` to mitigate injection attacks.
-Parameterized queries are also used to help.

 ### `/` - GET request
 This route is set up to serve the `index.html` file and the form it hosts.
 From here a user can submit a URL they will to shorten.